GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 1 reaction, which you make to failing an incapacitation save

-**Effect**: You rise to stand in an explosion of flame, inlicting a fire attack against everything else within 5 yards.
+**Effect**: You rise to stand in an explosion of flame, inflicting a fire attack against everything else within 5 yards.
 You function as though you weren't incapacitated regardless of whether you would have been or not.
 Anything which inflicts an attack against you from within 1 yard receives a fire attack.
 You gain a fly speed equal to the spell's tier doubled plus the number of wounds you have.
 You may use your action or reaction to inflict a fire attack against a creature you can perceive within 25 yards.

 You continue for a number of rounds equal to the spell's tier.
 If the spellcheck was a critical success, this is extended by your [Magic] bonus.
 When it ends, you explode in flames- inflicting a fire attack against everything within a number of yards equal to the spell's tier squared.
 You cannot cast the spell again before completing a full rest.